vala-lang/vala-www/docs/3-pages.md

 #### Front Matter

-In all pages make sure that you fill in the following fields:
+In all pages make sure that you fill in contain the following fields:
 - `title`
 - `date` (In the format of YYYY-MM-DD)
 - `description`